ZachBarrentine/3013-Algorithms/Assignments/H02/README.md

 ### Zach Barrentine
 ### Description:

-The purpose of this homework is to gain a further understanding of hash tables through open addressing and open hashing.
+The purpose of this homework is to gain a further understanding of hash tables through open addressing and open hashing examples.

 ## Part A: Conceptual Questions
 - A hash table is a data structure that implements an array by mapping keys to values for quick lookup time.